Monthly Tech-Tip from Tony Hansen SignUp

 All transparent glazes are subject to the problem of bubbling (including commercially prepared products).
 The problem is most serious when underglaze decoration becomes obscured by micro-bubble clouds in the transparent overglaze.
 Dark burning bodies generate the most bubbles and present the greatest problem to achieving transparency in a covering glaze.

 We, and customers, have had success with two agents: Zircon and iron oxide (red or yellow) in 1 and 2% additions.
-Although alumina is a potential fining agent, we have not had success with it.
-Of course, iron impacts color, turning a transparent amber or muddying the color of added stains, so its use appears to be limited to low fire red burning bodies.
+Although alumina is a potential fining agent, we have not had success with it (perhaps because of now having a fine enough grade).
+Of course, iron impacts color, shifting the color transparent amber or muddying the color of added stains (so its use appears to be limited to red burning bodies, especially low fire).
 If you have success with other materials please contact us so we can update this page.

 Related Information